pre-vert/Borrowable-limit-order-book/FUNCTIONS.md

 Consequences:

+- increases excess collateral:
-- increases collateral and borrowing capacity for the maker
+  - more borrowing capacity for the maker
   - more borrowable assets for other borrower
-- more orders to relocate positions from removed orders

 Inputs :

-- type: bid or ask
-- quantity
+- quantity deposited
-- price
+- limit price
-- interest rate
+- type: buy order or sell order

 Tasks:

-- performs sanity checks
+- performs guard checks
+- calls increaseDeposit() is an order already exists, or stores a new one in orders
+- updates orders and users
 - transfers tokens to the pool
-- updates orders, users and borrowable list
 - emits event

 ```solidity